-22 Years Ago: Billy Joel Releases His Final Rock Album
+30 Years Ago: Billy Joel Suddenly Says Goodbye to Rock

-While Billy Joel's withdrawal from the charts may have seemed abrupt to some listeners, the seeds for his decision were already sown.
-"It's agony," he responded in a 1993 interview with the Los Angeles Times when asked to describe songwriting.
+Billy Joel's withdrawal from the charts may have seemed abrupt to some listeners, but the seeds for his decision were already sown.
+"It's agony," he told the Los Angeles Times in 1993 when asked to describe songwriting.
 "It's hell.
 I get cranky and moody.
 I get in this strange state.
 I even dream a lot of the music.
 I wake up and recall bits and pieces of stuff.
 That triggers other ideas.
 I slowly put it all together.
 It's like pulling teeth."

 Asked to identify the scariest part of the process, Joel mused: "When I go through all that agony and come up empty.
 I think maybe the well has run dry.
 All writers fear that.
 We all think we've gone to the well once too often.
 Every album I do, I think it may be my last."